japaric/cortex-m-rt-ld/README.md

-This version is no longer maintained.
+This tool is no longer maintained.
 Use flip-link instead: https://github.com/knurling-rs/flip-link

 ---